 This module considers the broad topic of natural history in a global context.
 Section 1 begins with a general recap on the principles of DNA variation, and how this understanding influences our reading of observed patterns of genetic variation in natural populations.
 We also consider the utility and application of molecular markers to understand inheritance, natural selection and genetic divergence using standard population genetics techniques.
 To support the development of our understanding, we consider a wide range of field examples, including case studies of gene-flow in the wild, including animal and wind-based dispersal patterns and gene flow between crops and wild plants.
-We also apply this knowledge to consider Conservation genetics of endangered mammals.
-In section 2, we review the theory of Plate-tectonics and the inferred dynamics of past climate cycles and glaciations.
-We then consider historical biogeography in the broad sense, and the tracing of historical migrations using nuclear, mitochondrial and chloroplast DNA markers; with special emphasis on the postglacial colonization of Europe by animals and plants and the biogeographic impact of continent collisions, illustrated by case studies of recent invasions in Europe and Tropical Central America and Southeast Asia.
+We also apply this knowledge to consider Conservation genetics of past climate cycles and glaciations.
+We then consider historical biogeography in the broad sense, and the tracing of historical migrations using nuclear, mitochondrial and chloroplast DNA markers; with special emphasis on the postglacial colonization of Europe by animals and plants and the biogeographic impact of continent collisions, illustrated by case studies of recent invasions in Europe and Tropical Central

+America and Southeast Asia.
 In each case we review evidence for dispersal waves, hybridization zones and extinction events.
-Bl435
+BI435